 Getting “Legally” Separated in Texas

 Unfortunately, legal separation isn’t something Texas currently recognizes.
-Under Lone Star state jurisdiction, you’re married right up until you aren’t—there is no in-between.
+Under Lone Star state jurisdiction, you’re married until you aren’t—there is no in-between.
 However, that doesn’t mean there aren’t ways to mimic the arrangement.

 How to Mimic a Texas Legal Separation with a Partition and Exchange Agreement Contract

-This is a kind of postnuptial contract, which can be used to override the standard rules of community property, and distribute assets according to how you choose.
-Furthermore, custody and childcare, arrangements can be made through either a protective order, or by filing a “Suit Affecting the Parent-Child Relationship,” both of which can make your parenting plan legally binding while you and your spouse are separated.
+This is a kind of postnuptial contract, which can be used to override the standard rules of community property and distribute assets according to how you choose.
+Furthermore, custody and childcare arrangements can be made through either a protective order or by filing a “Suit Affecting the Parent-Child Relationship,” both of which can make your parenting plan legally binding.
+At the same time, you and your spouse are separated.

 Other Things to Consider Before Divorce